Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Introduction

+{ Our hypotheses are based on recent results linking GBM biomechanics and resistance to treatment.
+Foss et al. \cite{foss2020patient} provided evidence that GBM heterogeneity could also be associated with mechanical phenotypes, since the physical properties of tumour tissue strongly influence aspects of tumour progression including cell cycle regulation, migration and therapeutic resistance.
+In \cite{hohmann2020macc1}, it was suggested that the over-expression of Metastasis Associated in Colon Cancer 1 (MACC1), which promotes cell motility, proliferation and metastasis in various cancers, increases the elastic modulus and migration and reduces adhesion of GBM cells.
+This occurs through increased amounts of protrusive actin on laminin which prevents 3D aggregate formation.}

+In this paper, we follow the chemotactic approach to explain the formation of glioma aggregates, and we suppose that GBM cells react through a mechano-transduction mechanism to the presence of a drug.
+Inspired by experimental observations in 3D/organoid cultures derived from freshly operated GBM, which reproduce \emph{in vivo} behaviours as described in \cite{oizel2017efficient} (see Section \ref{sec: experiments} for more details), we explore a simple setting where GBM aggregate formation is due to nutrient-limited cell proliferation coupled with a chemotaxis-based cell movement.
+We propose a novel mechano-transduction approach where cells are able to change their individual mechanical properties in contact with the drug, and we study the influence of these individual mechanical changes on the characteristics of the aggregates obtained at the population level.

-{In this work, we explore two scenarios: the case where the treatment only acts on the mechanical properties of the cells, and the case where it also prevents cell proliferation \cite{lee2016temozolomide}.
+We explore two scenarios: the case where the treatment only acts on the mechanical properties of the cells, and the case where it also prevents cell proliferation as was experimentally observed in \cite{lee2016temozolomide}.
 We adopt a macroscopic approach where cells are represented by their macroscopic density and are supposed to move in the environment via chemotaxis, \emph{i.e.} towards zones of high concentrations of a chemoattractant that is produced by the tumour cells.
-Moreover, cell proliferation is assumed to depend on the local concentration of nutrients available.
-Finally, we suppose that when the treatment - represented by its continuous concentration - is introduced, it diffuses in the environment and is naturally consumed by the cells. }
+Moreover, cell proliferation is assumed to depend on the local concentration of nutrients available. {We remark that in this work, oxygen is considered just as a nutrient like the others.
+In future models, it will be interesting to be able to single out its particular roles.} Finally, we suppose that when the treatment - represented by its continuous concentration - is introduced, it diffuses in the environment and is naturally consumed by the cells.

-{Under these hypotheses, which are motivated by the experimental results discussed in Section \ref{sec: experiments}, we obtain a nonlinear volume-filling Keller-Segel model for the cell density, coupled with reaction diffusion equations for the chemoattractant and treatment concentrations.
-Moreover, we provide a linear stability analysis that enables us to study the ability of the system to generate patterns, and we provide numerical simulations in 1D and 2D. }
+Under these hypotheses, we obtain a nonlinear volume-filling chemotaxis model for the cell density, coupled with reaction diffusion equations for the chemoattractant and treatment concentrations.
+Moreover, we provide a linear stability analysis that enables us to study the ability of the system to generate patterns, and we provide numerical simulations in 1D and 2D.